 What’s noteworthy about the current supply chain job hiring is that, unlike what we’ve seen in the past, higher wages alone have not led to open positions being filled.
 “The Great Resignation” (the recent wave of widespread quitting to the tune of 4 million people) shows that workers feel comfortable amid record-high job openings to leave in pursuit of higher pay or better working conditions.

-Companies that provide competitive salaries and build attractive value propositions for supply chain jobs beyond just wages have found it easier to retain their workforces.
+Companies that provide competitive salaries and build attractive value propositions for supply chain manager jobs and team member roles beyond just wages have found it easier to retain their workforces.

 New Competition for Supply Chain Jobs

 While everyone in the supply chain management can agree that governmental investment in infrastructure is a good thing for the industry overall, it comes with an unexpected cost.
 Recently signed infrastructure legislation is projected to further drive-up labor demand opening more than a million jobs in construction-related industries if the projected 30 percent of Infrastructure Investment and Jobs Act (IIJA) funds are spent by 2025.

 Since the logistics and construction industries tend to draw from similar labor pools, the impact of this legislation could contribute to the supply chain labor shortage for years to come.

 Several factors have led to the current labor crisis, not least of which is the growing complexity and interdependency of modern supply chains.
 Interconnected systems tend to be relatively delicate and sensitive to change; supply chains are no different.
 Because of the rapidly evolving nature of the supply chain, particularly around digital transformation, supply chain professionals have struggled with a skills gap for their job type.